chriswolske/random/Singularity.md

 ##Singularity as the Second Coming
 * heaven on Earth?
-* early Singularists will have "miraculous" powers
+* early Singularists will have "miraculous" powers; anti-Christ?
+* all the nations will "come together"
 * uploading = ascention?